 LWS0030I <id> Client request started from host (ip_address) on port number.

-Explanation: A new client request identified by id has been started from the specified host and IP address on the displayed port number.
+- Explanation: A new client request identified by id has been started from the specified host and IP address on the displayed port number. - Action: None.
+Informational only.

 LWS0031W Unable to stop task id: reason.